70Gage70/SargassumFromAFAI.jl/README.md

 sargassum[bin_idx_lon, bin_idx_lat, 1] # 0.00039946
 ```

-In other words, the bin centered at `(-66.73, 17.69)` contains roughly `0.04%` of the total Sargassum in April.
+In other words, the bin centered at `(-66.73, 17.69)` contains, cumulatively over the first week of April, roughly `0.04%` of the total Sargassum in the whole o April.

 ## Quick Start